 Mission & Vision Statement

 Inclusion is fundamental to our mission.
 The University of Michigan-Dearborn is committed to creating and maintaining a working and learning environment that embraces individual differences.
 We celebrate and recognize diversity.
-The Office for Institutional Equity is committed to insuring that all staff, faculty and students have equal access and opportunities, and receive the support needed to be successful.
+The Equity, Civil Rights and Title IX Office is committed to insuring that all staff, faculty and students have equal access and opportunities, and receive the support needed to be successful.
 Our unique differences, similarities, qualities, attributes, experiences, values and perspectives of our faculty, staff and students creates a united and inclusive campus community.

 Contact information: (313) 593-5190 ECRT-Dearborn@umich.edu

 The U-M Library Copyright Office provides information to help faculty and staff make decisions about sharing and using copyrighted material in their research, learning and teaching.

 In accordance with consumer protections laws, the Office of Financial Aid website outlines what student information needs to be disclosed and how it can be obtained.